AdamTovatt/type-dependencies/README.md

 # TypeDependencies

 A command-line tool for analyzing and visualizing type dependencies in C# assemblies.
-Extract dependency graphs from compiled DLLs and export them in DOT (Graphviz) or JSON format.
+Extract dependency graphs from compiled DLLs and export them in DOT (Graphviz), JSON, Mermaid, or HTML format.

 ## Installation